let's talk

 The major difference between a marketplace and an eCommerce website is product listing and the sellers.

-In a marketplace, multiple sellers have an inventory of their products.
+In a marketplace, multiple sellers have an inventory of their goods.

 An eCommerce website has products from a single seller segregated into different categories.